 5.4.4.
 It is not necessary for the pilot to announce the target time prior to launch.

 5.5.
-Three four (4) minute maximum flights in a 14 minute window with a maximum of four launches.
+Three four (4) minute flights in a 14 minute window with a maximum of four launches.
 Partial times count for scoring and the three highest scores will be recorded.

 5.6.2.
 Each competitor has four flights to achieve or exceed up to three target times.
 Before the first launch of a new target, each competitor announces a target time to the official timekeeper.

 5.6.3.
 He can then perform only one launch to reach or exceed, this time.
 If the target is reached or exceeded, then the target time is credited and the competitor can announce the next target time, which may be lower, equal to or higher, before he launches the model sailplane for the next flight.

 5.6.4.
 If the target time is not reached, the announced target flight time cannot be changed or scored.
 The competitor may try to reach the announced target flight time until the end of the working time with the remaining of his four launches, if any are available.
 Towards the end of the working time, and if the previous time has been accomplished, the competitor must still announce a real time specified in minutes and/or seconds.
-Calling only "until the end of the working time" (“or all in”) is not permitted.
+Calling only "until the end of the working time" is not permitted.

 5.6.5.
 The achieved target times are added together to make the round score.